× FreshBooks App Logo

 Can Only Self-Employed People File Schedule C?

-Schedule C is primarily for self-employed people, such as freelancers, independent contractors, or people with side gigs that they actively work on (essentially, anything more than a slightly profitable hobby).
-It’s a method of reporting income and tax liability for profits that are not already taxed—so you wouldn’t file a Schedule C form for employment income, since it’s already taxed when you receive it.
+Schedule C is primarily for self-employed people, such as freelancers, independent contractors, or people with side gigs that they actively work on (essentially, anything more than a slightly profitable hobby), and it is filed as part of your personal tax return.
+It’s a method of reporting income and tax liability for profits that are not already taxed—so you wouldn’t file this form for employment income, since it’s already taxed when you receive it.

 If you earn money through any other means besides employment (i.e., working for yourself), you’ll probably need to file a Schedule C form.
 This means collecting all 1099 forms from your clients (if applicable) and detailing all other income you made with your business for that tax year.

-As mentioned above, certain small businesses may also be required to declare their income and expenses on IRS form Schedule C. This applies to single-member LLCs and sole proprietorships.
+As mentioned above, certain small businesses, including single-member LLCs and sole proprietorships, may also be required to declare their income and expenses on IRS form Schedule C.

 Tax time can be daunting for sole proprietors—especially when you’re new to the process.
 But as you can see, Schedule C is fairly straightforward, particularly if you set yourself up for success with an online tool for tax prep and organization like FreshBooks expense tracking software.
 FreshBooks makes tracking and categorizing business expenses throughout the year simple, helping you accurately file Schedule C at tax time.